coq-community/manifesto/README.md

 done with consideration for compatibility as soon as the package is a library or plugin that has users.

+*The following two objectives will be addressed as part of a second phase of the coq-community effort.*

 ### Collaborative writing of documentation ###

-*This objective will be addressed as part of a second phase of the coq-community effort.*

 Some Coq proofs present a particular pedagogical interest because their statements are easy to understand, but they require some non-trivial